Michel Lafourcade: Biography

 Colonel Michel Lafourcade was born in Bélus, the son of Maurice Lafourcade, postmaster, and Marie Galharret, housewife.
 He was married to Jacqueline Chardac, social worker, with whom he had two children, Jérôme and Aurélie.

 Educated at the high school Pierre Loti of Rochefort, then graduated from the school of meteorology of Saint-Cyr-l'École.
 He began his career with the National Weather, in Beauvais from 1964 to 1966, then in French Guiana in Cayenne from 1966 to 1967.

 In 1967, after having passed the examination ad hoc, he was appointed inspector of the French Guiana fire and emergency headquarters, with the rank of major.
 He is then, at age 26, the youngest regional director of France.

 Back in Metropolitan France, he was appointed inspector of the Cantal headquarters in January 1974.
 Inspector of the Meurthe-et-Moselle headquarters starting February 1978, he got in that department the rank of lieutenant colonel.
 He has taken the title of regional director of the fire and emergency headquarters in January 1981, developed the mobile rescue units and the first advanced medical post of French firefighters.

 In January 1988, he was promoted colonel and was appointed regional director of the fire and emergency headquarters of Var in Draguignan.
-It is in this region that he gave the full measure of his skills.
-For fourteen years, he conducted the headquarters with an undisputed authority and rare interpersonal skills.

-His great human qualities played a major role in the difficult implementation of the departmentalization of the fire and emergency services.
+He played role in the implementation of the departmentalization of the fire and emergency services.
 This reform of the organization of the firefighter profession has been implemented smoothly, without conflicts, because of colonel Michel Lafourcade’s consultation and dialogue skills.
 He retired in 2002.

 In addition to being a great firefighter, especially as representative of the regional directors from the sud-mediterranee zone, he has been an emeritus citizen of Draguignan.
 Involved in the community life, particularly within the Rotary International where he created and chaired the Rotary Club Templiers, he took part in many humanitarian and charitable activities.
 He died in Draguignan.